glmdgrielson/words/atlas-147.md

 is trying to avoid a death by culture shock and by the looks of it, she isn't winning.

+"Kid, I just want to know your serial for ID purposes.
+And in case we find some stray clothes lying about and we need to know who it belongs to.
+It's half the reason most of us wear tops.
+May I know your serial?"

+Virgina looked down.
+It was a bit hard to see, but she could see "0123" written on her uniform.
+Uniform, what a startlingly ironic word right now.
+Virgina felt overdressed and it was making her uncomfortable.
+Was it her dress?
+She didn't know.

 ---

 Notes: